Skip to main content

 3. If you have configured your browser to deny third-party cookies or to prevent cross-site tracking, the “Trust Browser” feature will not work.
 Instructions from Duo for how to add an exception in your browser.

-IMPORTANT: Remember not to not select this option unless you are using a computer you own or control.
+IMPORTANT: Remember not to select this option unless you are using a computer you own or control.
 Do not use this option on a lab workstation or a shared computer.

 If you have replaced the phone you activated for Duo Mobile Push, or if Duo Mobile Push stops working, you can get it working again through self-service.
-If a Duo Mobile Push authentication times out you'll see the I got a new phone option shown in the Universal Prompt.
+If a Duo Mobile Push authentication times out, you'll see the I got a new phone option shown in the Universal Prompt.
 Click or tap that link to begin the process to re-activate your phone.

 If you are still using the same phone number, click or tap Text me a link.
 You’ll use the reactivation link to get Duo Mobile working again.